-Although encouraging results of EnKF have been shown for convective-scale DA, further development and evaluation are necessary to prove the ability of EnKF in improving 0-6 precipitation nowcasting before it can be used operationally.
-An advantage of EnKF over 3DVAR and 4DVAR is that it is able to produce an ensemble of analyses that can serve as initial conditions for ensemble forecasting.
-This has been successfully demonstrated by Aksoy et al. (2010), Snook et al. (2012), and Dawson et al. (2011) for convective storms, and by Zhang et al. (2011) and Dong and Xue (2012) for hurricanes.
-A relatively new, promising approach that attempts to combine the strengths of variational and ensemble methods is the hybrid DA method, that utilizes ensemble-derived flow-dependent error variance within a 3DVAR or 4DVAR framework.
+Although encouraging results of EnKF have been shown for convective-scale DA, further development and evaluation are necessary to prove the ability of EnKF in improving 0-6-h precipitation nowcasting before it can be used operationally.
+An advantage of EnKF over 3D-Var and 4D-Var is that it is able to produce an ensemble of analyses that can serve as initial conditions for ensemble forecasting.
+This has been successfully demonstrated by Aksoy et al. (2010), Snook et al. (2012), and Dawson et al. (2011) for convective storms and by Zhang et al. (2011) and Dong and Xue (2012) for hurricanes.
+A relatively new, promising approach that attempts to combine the strengths of variational and ensemble methods is the hybrid DA method that utilizes ensemble-derived flow-dependent error variance within a 3D-Var or 4D-Var framework.
 Preliminary studies have been conducted recently using such an approach (Li et al. 2012) and demonstrated promise.

 FUTURE CHALLENGES.
-Although significant progress has been made in using NWP models towards the nowcasting application, there are still many challenges ahead of us.
-We discuss three of them in this section: the predictability of precipitation systems, needs for improved mesoscale observation networks, and improvement of rapid update NWP and DA systems.
+Although significant progress has been made in using NWP models toward the nowcasting application, there are still many challenges ahead of us.
+We discuss three of them in this section: the predictability of precipitation systems, the need for improved mesoscale observation networks, and the improvement of rapid update NWP and DA systems.